htmue/acts_as_simple_registration/README.txt

 acts_as_simple_registration
 ===========================

-This allows to map model attributes to OpenID Simple Registration attributes.
+Use an ActiveRecord model for storing OpenID Simple Registration data.
-It is meant to be used in conjunction with an OpenID consumer to ease passing of registration data.

-The following attributes are defined by the Simple Registration specification:
+The following Simple Registration attributes are defined by the specification:

 openid.sreg.nickname::
     Any UTF-8 string that the End User wants to use as a nickname.